EgorKurilko/EgorKurilko/README.md

 * 🌍  I'm based in Moskow region, Kashira city
 * ✉️  You can contact me at [kypulko\_egor@bk.ru](mailto:kypulko_egor@bk.ru)
 * 🧠  I'm learning Hexlet IT School
+* ⚡  Writing good code is hard, but it's worth it!

 ### Skills